 As we’ve seen from our professional photographers’ survey, it’s not all about taking pictures.
-As well as talent and technical know-how, becoming a professional photographer takes drive, determination and a head for business.
+As well as talent and technical know-how, becoming a photographer takes drive, determination and a head for business.
 Here’s a guide to getting started.

 It’s easy to convince yourself you’ll only create killer shots if you have the sleekest, newest gear.
 GAS (Gear Acquisition Syndrome) is the curse of many a photographer.
 But any camera is only as good as the person using it.